Magnus Pääjärvi

 Karl Magnus Svensson Pääjärvi (born 12 April 1991), surname also known as Pääjärvi-Svensson, is a Swedish professional ice hockey left winger, currently playing for Timrå IK of the Swedish Hockey League (SHL).
 During his NHL career, Pääjärvi played for the Edmonton Oilers, St. Louis Blues and Ottawa Senators.
-He was drafted 10th overall by the Oilers in the 2009 NHL Entry Draft by the Edmonton Oilers.
+He was drafted 10th overall in the 2009 NHL Entry Draft by the Edmonton Oilers.

 Early life

 Pääjärvi is the son of former ice hockey player and coach Gunnar Svensson and Ingrid Maria Svensson-Pääjärvi, and the younger brother of Björn Svensson.
 Magnus Pääjärvi was born in Sweden while his father Gunnar was the coach and manager of IK Vita Hästen.
 Magnus uses the surname, formerly a hyphenated surname, in honour of his maternal grandfather, who was Finnish.

 Playing career

 SHL

 Pääjärvi began playing ice hockey at the age of six.
 During the 2005–06 season, as a 14-year-old, he made his debut for Malmö Redhawks in the J20 SuperElit, and scored eight goals in eight games during TV-pucken, leding Skåne to a silver medal.
 He also scored two goals when Malmö won the final of the Swedish Championship for 16-year-olds.
 In the following season, he played a steadier role for Malmö in the J20 SuperElit, and again led Skåne to a silver medal in TV-pucken.

 In 2007, Pääjärvi signed with Timrå IK, where his older brother, Björn Svensson, played for the senior team.
 On 24 September, Pääjärvi made his Elitserien debut at the age of 16, five months and 12 days, becoming the fourth-youngest player in the Elitserien's history.
 In the game, he recorded an assist on Timrå's opening goal in the first period of play.
 His first career goal was a game winner in a 1–0 game against HV71 on 16 February 2008, assisted by linemate Anton Lander.

 Pääjärvi was later drafted in the first round, tenth overall, by the Edmonton Oilers in the 2009 NHL Entry Draft.
 He was also selected 19th overall by the Kontinental Hockey League (KHL)'s Lokomotiv Yaroslavl in the 2009 KHL Entry Draft.

 Pääjärvi was announced as a nominee for 2009–10 Elitserien Rookie of the Year on 20 January.